Naereen/generate-word-cloud.py/README.md

 # generate-word-cloud.py
-A simple Python 2 :snake: script to generate a square wordcloud :cloud: from a file or a bunch of files.
+A simple Python 2 :snake: script to generate a square wordcloud :cloud: from one or more text files.

 ![generate-word-cloud example meta](./wordcloud_meta.png)

-Based on the great [word_cloud](https://github.com/amueller/word_cloud/) module by [@amueller](https://github.com/amueller/).
+> Based on the great [word_cloud](https://github.com/amueller/word_cloud/) module by [@amueller](https://github.com/amueller/).

 ----